 - 1. Follow the procedure in before working inside your computer. - 2.
-Remove the side cover. - 3.
-Remove the graphics card. - NOTE: Removing the coin-cell battery resets the BIOS setup program settings to default.
-It is recommended that you note the BIOS setup program settings before removing the coin-cell battery.
+Remove the side cover.

+3. Remove the graphics card.

 The following images indicate the location of the coin-cell battery and provide a visual representation of the removal procedure.